Two 200-Foot Asteroids Are Coming Our Way For An ‘Earth Close Approach’ Later Today

 The first of the two celestial travelers to traipse through our corner of space is asteroid 2019 HK.
 First spotted by NASA asteroid trackers on April 14, this is the larger of the two space rocks bound for a close encounter with planet Earth later today.
 The asteroid is estimated to measure between 124.6 feet and 278.8 feet in diameter and will swoop by for its closest-ever approach in the afternoon.

 Cruising through space at more than 28,700 mph, asteroid 2019 HK will fly past Earth at 3:36 p.m.
 ET.
-However, there is no cause for concern about a possible collision with our planet, as the space rock will pass within 3.03 million miles of Earth’s surface, notes the JPL.
+However, there is no cause for concern about a possible collision with our planet, as the space rock will pass within 3.03 million miles of Earth’s surface, notes JPL.
 To put it into perspective, that’s 12.70 times the distance to the moon.

 By comparison, asteroid 2019 HO3 only managed to come within 3.27 million miles of Earth when it zoomed past our planet at 6:17 a.m.
 ET today at a fantastic speed of more than 41,000 mph.